Gokul13R/UnityShortCutLikeBlender137945/README.md

 | `9`        | Opposite View | Reverses view |
 | `5`        | Previous View | Goes back     |
 | `4`        | Toggle Ortho  | On/Off        |

+LockToggle
+Alt + 1 for lock And unlock the Lock icon in  Inspector  and project